 - Families deserve the truth about green products.
-I HATE lackadaisical green product reviews.
+I HATE lackadaisical or outright false eco-product reviews.
 One of my main goals is to inform readers about the real pros and cons of green products and offer tips on how to be a smart green consumer.

 Got any kids?

 Families come in all shapes and sizes.
 My son and I are a small family, but we have extended family and friends and so on.
 Green living issues come up in any size family, large or small.
-I research everything I write, usually because I’m curious or need to answer a personal question OR I have some sort of first-hand experience that prompts me to write about a specific topic.
+I research everything, usually because I’m curious or need to answer a personal question or often I have a first-hand experience that prompts me to write about a specific topic.

-Can I guest post here?
-I appreciate the offer, but I don’t accept guest posts at this time.
+No. I don’t accept guest posts at this time.

 Will you link to my blog or write about my product?
-Maybe.
-Contact me and I might.

 - Got questions or comments?
 Contact me here.